epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 # ...
 ```

-Change your `st.cmd` file
+Edit your `st.cmd` file
-so that it knows where to load the protocol file,
+so it knows where to load the protocol file
 and how to connect to the remote power supply.

 ```{code-block} csh